zraza/vanilla-js-todo/README.md

 # Simple list

-A simple Todo list application build with Vanilla JS using Observer pattern
+A simple Todo list application build with Vanilla JS using JavaScript Module Pattern and Observer pattern

 ## Installing